PlummersSoftwareLLC/Primes/Prime6502Assembly/solution_1/README.md

   ./build.sh
   ./run.sh
   ```
+  Note that:
-  Note that `build.sh` does not need to be executed in subsequent runs; executing `run.sh` will then suffice.
+  - `build.sh` does not need to be executed in subsequent runs; executing `run.sh` will then suffice.
+  - any arguments passed to `run.sh` will be passed on to the emulator.
 - When the execution of the prime sieve completes, BASIC will show a READY prompt.
 The VICE window will look like shown above. <br/>
   VICE can now be closed.
 - Execute the following command to parse and display the result: